-At St. Patrick’s RC Primary, we intend to provide a curriculum which
+At St Patrick’s Catholic Primary School, Dipton, we intend to provide a curriculum which

 - is broad, rich and varied, with knowledge and vocabulary at the heart, underpinning the application of skills.

 - supports the spiritual, moral, social and cultural development of each child, through a focus on our core school values of inquisitiveness, ambition, resilience, perseverance, respect, independence and the compassion of ‘sharing God’s love’.
 This enables our children to thrive and equips them with the skills to become positive, thoughtful and caring citizens in school and in the wider world.

 - is underpinned by enquiry and curiosity, ensuring learning is contextualised within a broad and balanced curriculum

 - develops knowledge sequentially, building upon prior learning and exploiting links between subjects and previous experience.

 - allows for ‘real learning’, where our pupils are immersed in experiences that will enrich their minds and make learning memorable.

 - nurtures enthusiasm and empowers children to take ownership of their own learning.

 - Through our thematic approach to learning, we ensure coverage of the content of the National Curriculum, whilst providing opportunities for learning to be contextualised and linked.
 Our curriculum map is constructed to ensure all subjects are covered throughout the primary phase.
 We have reviewed subjects carefully to ensure there is connectedness, where it makes most sense, and that pupils are given ample opportunity to revisit content.

 - Thorough consideration has been given to the way in which knowledge is sequenced.
 A progression of skills document has been carefully developed to make explicit what pupils must know and be able to do in each subject by the end of each academic year, taking into account what has come before and what pupils will continue to learn in the next year.
 This allows our pupils to remember knowledge and build on their prior learning.